Map & Scenario

 Map & Scenario Tab on a Legacy Map

-Depending on whether a 3D scene or a Legacy Map is currently running, part of the tab will look different.
+Depending on whether a 3D scene, Universal VTT or Legacy Map is currently running, part of the tab will look different.
 In addition, there is the special layout in 3D View mode.

 The Map & Scenario Tab can also be opened by pressing the M hotkey!